isomerpages/moe-eunoiajc/news/2023/_posts/2023-03-26-post-Class of 2022 – Vol 4.md

 <br><br>

 ![](/images/2022%20Long%20Wen%20Xi.jpg)
-### Javier Loo
+### Loo Jing Yi

-Javier Loo Jing Yi (21-I1) was the Valedictorian (Arts) of the Class of 2022.
+Loo Jing Yi (21-I1) was the Valedictorian (Arts) of the Class of 2022.
 He was also an accomplished Taekwondo athlete, winning a bronze medal at the National School Games.
 As part of the organising committee of the 2022 Orientation programme, he played a key role in helping a new batch of Eunoians settle into college life.

 ###### HOW DO YOU FEEL ABOUT YOUR RESULTS AND WHY?
 WHAT ARE YOU GRATEFUL FOR?